Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 - Cotton: Soft and breathable, but prone to sweat stains.
 Ideal for everyday wear.

 - Polyester: Lightweight and easy to care for, but less sustainable.
-Choose recycled versions such as Adidas Parley.
+Choose recycled options like Adidas Parley.

 - Hybrids: Blends of cotton and elastane offer the best balance of comfort and shape retention.

-Tip: Pay attention to certifications such as GOTS or Fairtrade – they guarantee ethical production.
+Tip: Look for certifications such as GOTS or Fairtrade – they guarantee ethical production.

 2.2 Colors and patterns

-The German football jersey features iconic color accents:
+The German national football team's jersey features iconic color accents:

-- Away jersey: Pink-purple combination that broke through with fans in 2024.
+- Away kitA pink and purple combination that became a hit with fans in 2024.

-For children: Bright colors like turquoise or yellow increase visibility on the pitch.
+For children: Bright colors like turquoise or yellow increase visibility on the field.

 Chapter 3: Cut and Fit – From Everyday Life to the Playing Field